Clinical Associate Professor

-Prof Bernstein is currently researching in the filed of environmental history, including environmental justice.
-The Journal of the Gilded Age and Progressive Era recently published an article on this new work, "Health Activism from the Bottom Up: Progressive Era Immigrant Chicagoans’ Views on Germ Theory, Environmental Health, and Class Inequality" (April 2018).
+Prof Bernstein is currently researching in the field of environmental history, including environmental justice.
+The Journal of the Gilded Age and Progressive Era recently published an article on this new work, 'Health Activism from the Bottom Up: Progressive Era Immigrant Chicagoans’ Views on Germ Theory, Environmental Health, and Class Inequality' (April 2018).

 - Legal_St 305 American Immigration

 - Legal_St 376 Comparative Race and Ethnicity in the 20th Century U.S.

 - Legal_St 376/Asian_Am 220 Japanese American "Internment"

 - "Health Activism from the Bottom Up: Progressive Era Immigrant Chicagoans’ Views on Germ Theory, Environmental Health, and Class Inequality," Journal of the Gilded Age and Progressive Era, vol. 17, no. 2 (April 2018)